Kindergarten Entry Profile (KEP)

 - GOLD, published by Teaching Strategies

-KEP-Approved Assessments for Use with Children Prior to Kindergarten or After KindergartenAlthough the KEP-approved assessment tools listed on this page are for use with kindergarten students, each assessment (or another version of the assessment) is appropriate for use with children prior to kindergarten entry.
-Using KEP-approved assessment tools across prekindergarten and kindergarten can provide rich information to help teachers and administrators facilitate smooth transitions to kindergarten.
+KEP-Approved Assessments for Use with Children Prior to Kindergarten or After KindergartenAlthough the KEP-approved assessments listed on this page are for use with kindergarten students, each assessment (or another version of the assessment) is appropriate for use with children prior to kindergarten entry.
+Using KEP-approved assessments across prekindergarten and kindergarten can provide rich information to help schools, families and communities facilitate smooth transitions to kindergarten.